avrahamm/python-bootcamp-062020/lesson25/README.md

 Also it is possible to play more that one time,</br>
 and to see score at the end of each game.</br>

-Currently, tests do not work so you can ignore test folder.
+Currently, unittest tests started to work.